How Ultra-Low Power SoC Is Enabling More Advanced Hearable Applications

 More recently, biometric sensors have been integrated into hearables, adding to the list of benefits for the user.
 The ear is a perfect anatomical location to place biometric sensors.

 Ears are located close to useful, high-quality biometrics signals, and being close to the brain helps these sensors capture data.

 Hearable tech can also suppress sound, which can help prevent hearing loss in loud environments, like shooting ranges, concerts, and airport runways.

 The future remains bright for hearable devices, and their capabilities and applications will likely grow in number, making them more mainstream in society.

 How Ambiq Contributes

-Ambiq’s ultra-low-power microprocessors are transforming hearable technology, both in terms of their capabilities and their potential.
-For the last ten years, Ambiq has been laser-focused on inventing and delivering the most revolutionary microcontroller (MCU) and System-on-Chip (SoC) solutions in the market.
+Ambiq’s ultra-low-power System on Chip (SoC) solutions are transforming hearable technology, both in terms of their capabilities and their potential.
+For the last ten years, Ambiq has been laser-focused on inventing and delivering the most revolutionary SoCs in the market.

 Through the advanced Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq has helped many leading manufacturers worldwide create products that can operate for days, months, and sometimes years on a lithium battery or a single charge.
 For more information, visit www.ambiq.com.